nathanielshak/advancedprogramming/Lesson7/README.md

 	#sorts the nums array using selection sort
 	def selection_sort(nums):
+		result = nums[:]
-		#TODO: write the code to sort the nums array!
+		#TODO: write the code to sort the result array!
-		return nums
+		return result

-Here, we want to write a function that takes in an unsorted list of numbers, `nums`, and returns it sorted using selection sort.
+Here, we want to write a function that takes in an unsorted list of numbers, `nums`, and returns a sorted version of it using selection sort as the `result` array.

 Feel free to run that code to confirm that it works.
 We've written a quick test that will print out the results of your algorithm on a random array - if this comes out sorted, your code works!